kbase/auth2/README.md

 UI endpoints are not versioned and not necessarily stable - behavior may change as needed to support the auth UI.

+Note that the current UI is a minimal implementation for the purposes of testing.
+In many cases a manual refresh of the page will be required to see changes.
+Further, once a checkbox is manually checked or unchecked, that state will not change, even with a refresh - to see changes reset the form.

 /admin
 Global admin tasks - force reset all passwords, revoke all tokens, view a token.